prateeksha-prabhu/HackademicsPreps/QUICK_START.md

 ### Chatbot Not Loading
 - Check that the paths to the chatbot iframe are correct
 - The chatbot should be accessible at `../chatbot/frontend/index.html` from the pages directory
+- For the React chatbot, make sure the ChatbotComponent is properly imported

 ### MongoDB Connection Issues
 - Verify MongoDB is running